rbtylee/zarfy/README.md

 at the top of the main zarfy window.
 The <x_display_name> for the default display is created automatically the first time you run zarfy.

-# Reporting bugs
+## Reporting bugs

 Please use the GitHub issue tracker for any bugs or feature suggestions:

 >https://github.com/rbtylee/zarfy/issues

-# Contributing
+## Contributing

 Help is always Welcome, as with all Open Source Projects the more people that help the better it gets!
-More translations would be especially welcome and much needed.
+Adding support for translations and the translations themselves would be especially welcome and much needed.

 Please submit patches to the code or documentation as GitHub pull requests!